Avenix17/React-Portfolio/README.md

 ## Description

-This repository is for a professional portfolio created for me, Avyrie Fellows.
+This repository is a professional portfolio that was built through React for me, Avyrie Fellows.

 ## Link to Deployed Application